DUI Penalties in Orange County

 Some common aggravating factors in DUI cases include but are not limited to:

-• Causing Injury: If someone is injured due to your impaired driving, you can expect to face more serious consequences.
+• Causing injury: If someone is injured due to your impaired driving, you can expect to face more serious consequences.
 If you caused great bodily injury, your DUI could be enhanced to a felony, leading to time in prison.

 • Minor passengers: Driving while impaired with any passengers under the age of 14 in the car will add mandatory jail time to your DUI sentence and could lead to being charged with child endangerment in addition to your DUI.